ZAWARTO/NDS-Game/README.md

 The following keys will be used:

- - Right arrow  Move the soldier to the right.
+ - Right arrow  -Move the soldier to the right.
  - Left arrow   Move the soldier to the left.
  - Up arrow 	Move the soldier up.
  - Down arrow 	Move the soldier down.